Finding lower bounds on the growth and entropy of subshifts over countable groups: Applications

 \section{Applications}

 It is hard to compare our conditions to the conditions given in \cite{abb2019} and \cite{Bernshteyn}.
 It seems that in the most general context none of them is weaker than the other one.
 However, in applications, our condition seems to be more general and is easier to optimize.
 In particular, we obtain better bounds on all of their applications.
-Note that Lemma 2.2 of \cite{abb2019} is asymmetric in the sense that they associate a different value $x(g)$ to each vertex.
-It does not seem to be helpful, because of the symmetries of groups, but it is not hard to prove an asymmetric version of Theorem \ref{mainth} that associates a different $\beta(v)$ to every vertex $v$.
+Lemma 2.2 of \cite{abb2019} is asymmetric in the sense that they associate a different value $x(g)$ to each vertex.
+It does not seem to be helpful, because of the symmetries of groups.
+Although it seems possible to prove an asymmetric version of Theorem \ref{mainth} where a different value $\beta(v)$ is associated to each vertex $v$, it is not necessary for our applications.